mryadanigu/qa-portfolio/README.md

 **What I tested**
 - Browsing products and categories
 - Adding, removing, and updating items in the cart
-- Checkout flow and validations
+- Checkout validation and input handling
-- Handling incorrect or missing user input
+- Error handling for incorrect or missing user input

 ---

-## 🛠 Skills Shown in This Portfolio
+## 🛠 Skills Demonstrated

-- Creating clear and practical test plans
-- Designing meaningful test cases and scenarios
-- Executing manual and exploratory tests
+- Manual functional testing
-- Writing understandable and reproducible bug reports
+- Test case and scenario design
+- Bug reporting with clear reproduction steps
-- Summarizing test results and risks
+- Test planning and reporting
+- Web application testing
-- Testing web applications in Agile teams
+- Working within Agile / Scrum teams
+- Advanced Python for automation support
+- REST API testing and validation

 ---

 ## 🎯 Why This Portfolio

-This portfolio reflects how I work as a QA Engineer.
-It’s focused on real testing tasks, real decisions, and real outcomes — not just theory.
-My goal is always to help deliver software that works reliably and makes sense to the end user.
+This portfolio reflects my practical work as a QA Tester and shows how I apply analytical thinking, curiosity, and structured testing methodology.
+It demonstrates my ability to identify defects, document them clearly, and contribute effectively to development teams, while continuing to grow and learn as a QA professional.